-msginit -d <two\letter\code\of\language>
+msginit --width=79 -l <two\letter\code\of\language>

 Right after that, open .po and fill the information in the header.
 To translate a string, simply fill the corresponding msgstr with the translations.
+You can also use specialized translation softwares such as poEdit and others.

-If the developers updated the .pot file, you do not need to start from scratch.
+When the developers update the .pot file, you do not need to start from scratch.
 Instead, you can create a new .po file that merges the old translated string with the new, to-be-translated ones.
 The command is the following, run inside cms/server/po/.

-msgmerge .po messages.pot > .new.po
+msgmerge --width=79 .po messages.pot > .new.po